GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ####Some notes:

-Since you can't single step through an application in the cloud debugger, it's more common to put the snapshot location at the end of the relevant block of code rather than at the beginning.
+Since you can't single step through an application in the Cloud Debugger, it's more common to put the snapshot location at the end of the relevant block of code rather than at the beginning.
 That way all variables have been set and can be inspected.